Deathrow002/Core-Banking/postman/README.md

 ## 📝 Notes

-- Collections include automatic token management
+- Collections include automatic token management with JWT Bearer authentication
 - Variables are shared across requests for seamless workflows
-- Health check endpoints don't require authentication
+- Health check endpoints don't require authentication (except auth service which may return 401)
 - Service URLs are environment-specific for easy switching between deployments
 - All collections support both admin and client user types
+- **Authentication endpoints use query parameters**, not JSON body
+- Kubernetes collection updated (July 2025) to fix authentication endpoint format
+- Register endpoint uses JSON body, login endpoint uses query parameters

+## 🔄 Recent Updates (July 2025)

+- ✅ Fixed Kubernetes authentication endpoints to use query parameters
+- ✅ Updated /etc/hosts configuration with 127.0.0.1 for local development
+- ✅ Added Register User endpoint to Kubernetes collection
+- ✅ Corrected authentication service endpoint paths to `/api/v1/auth/*`
+- ✅ Enhanced troubleshooting section with authentication-specific guidance

 For more information about the Core Bank system architecture and deployment, see the main README.md file in the project root.